pcasaes/hexoids/README.md

 # Playing the Game

-The game is best played with a trackpad.
+The game is not currently designed for mobil.
+It is best played with a trackpad.

 * Press `C` to fire
 * Keep `Z` pressed to lock aim direction